jnozzi/cocoadev.com/SiteContent/General/TableDragCausesSigbusWoes.markdown

 @implementation Ac3xController

 // joar
-//  You should ''always'' implement a dealloc method - you're leaking memory as it is now
+//  You should *always* implement a dealloc method - you're leaking memory as it is now
 - (void) dealloc
 {
 	[files release];